-- The Beginning of File exit (APIPPTD1) adds transparent data to the beginning of - The Transparent Data Control exit (APIPPTD2) inspects, changes, or deletes transparent data whenever it occurs in the data stream.
+The Beginning of File exit (APIPPTD1) adds transparent data to the beginning of a data set. • The Transparent Data Control exit (APIPPTD2) inspects, changes, or deletes transparent data whenever it occurs in the data stream.

 Double-Byte Character Set (DBCS) Support